NajmAjmal/xmrig-install-raspberrypi/README.md

     curl -s -L https://raw.githubusercontent.com/MoneroOcean/xmrig_setup/master/setup_moneroocean_miner.sh | bash -s 4657q4dnsjLWtzeW4XN3wG9swFumWAZB9i1pegTLMxVAQy5E5AE8uif42kkHWcWc9vDcLUmzeCf3pV7mmrJQQqqe84dtASi

-At the end of this Command you can Change this XMR Address to yours
+At the end of this Command you can Change this XMR Address to yours.

+Also if you want to see your progress, you can Visit [Moneroocean.stream](https://moneroocean.stream/)

 #  Donate